krkn-chaos/cerberus/README.md

 ```

 #### Slack integration
-The user has the option to enable/disable the slack integration.
+The user has the option to enable/disable the slack integration ( disabled by default ).
 To use the slack integration, the user has to first create an [app](https://api.slack.com/apps?new_granular_bot_app=1) and add a bot to it on slack.
-Two env variables SLACK_API_TOKEN and SLACK_CHANNEL have to be set.
-SLACK_API_TOKEN refers to Bot User OAuth Access Token and SLACK_CHANNEL refers to the slack channel ID the user wishes to receive the notifications in.
+SLACK_API_TOKEN and SLACK_CHANNEL environment variables have to be set.
+SLACK_API_TOKEN refers to Bot User OAuth Access Token and SLACK_CHANNEL refers to the slack channel ID the user wishes to receive the notifications.
-- Reports the start of cerberus monitoring on a slack channel.
+- Reports when cerberus starts monitoring a cluster in the specified slack channel.
-- Reports the component failures in different clusters on a slack channel.
+- Reports the component failures in the slack channel.
-- A cop can be assigned for each day.
-The cop of the day is tagged while reporting failures on a slack channel.
+- A cop can be assigned for each day of the week.
+The cop of the day is tagged while reporting failures on a slack channel instead of everyone.
 (NOTE: Defining the cop id's is optional and when the cop slack id's are not defined, the failure messages are sent to the slack channel with "@here" to tag everyone.)

 #### Go or no-go signal
 When the cerberus is configured to run in the daemon mode, it will continuosly monitor the components specified, runs a simple http server at http://0.0.0.0:8080 and publishes the signal i.e True or False depending on the components status.
 The tools can consume the signal and act accordingly.